mrnategeorge/Virtual-Home-Cybersecurity-Lab/README.md

 The lab consists of **servers, workstations, and security tools** deployed across virtual machines.
 It mimics a corporate infrastructure with employees, IT assets, and attackers on the same network.

 ![Topology Overview](docs/Virtual_Home_Lab_Diagram.png)
+Figure 1 – Network topology for the virtual cybersecurity lab, showing servers, workstations, and attacker machine.
 ### Network Components

 **Workstations**